usalu/semio/README.md

 # semio

 You want to design the next 🏛️🏘️🏢🏭🏫🏨⛪🕌?
-But 📐, 🔢 and 🗣️ with others takes your all your time?
+But 📐, 🔢 and 🗣️ takes all your time?
 Then try to capture the 🧬 and 💉 it into a new design. 🖇️ your elements and describe your drawing, simulation and other computations and let semio 🖧,🖩,✏️.

 # Contribution